cocos/cocos-docs/en/animation/animation-state.md

 // Get the animation clips on the animation component animationComponent.clips = [ idleClip, runClip ];

-// get the animation state of `idleClip` const idleState = animationComponent.getState(idleClip.name);
+// Get the animation state of `idleClip` const idleState = animationComponent.getState(idleClip.name);
 ```